avantec-iot/avantec-thingsboard/docs/thingsboard/thingsboard-ota-updates.rst

 Update states reported by the device
 -------------------------------------

-The remaining states are reported by the device firmware/software that is currently processing the update.
+The remaining states are reported by the device firmware that is currently processing the update.
 We have prepared description of those states and sample applications for the most popular protocols written in python.
-Sample applications simulate behavior of the device firmware/software and may used as a reference for the implementation.
+Sample applications simulate behavior of the device firmware and may used as a reference for the implementation.

-* DOWNLOADING - notification about new firmware/software update was received and device started downloading the update package.
+* DOWNLOADING - notification about new firmware update was received and device started downloading the update package.
 * DOWNLOADED - device completed downloading of the update package.
 * VERIFIED - device verified the checksum of the downloaded package.
-* UPDATING - device started the firmware/software update.
+* UPDATING - device started the firmware update.
 Typically is sent before reboot of the device or restart of the service.
 * UPDATED - the firmware was successfully updated to the next version.
 * FAILED - checksum wasn’t verified, or the device failed to update.
 See “Device failed” tab on the Firmware dashboard for more details.
-* Once the firmware/software is updated, ThingsBoard expect the device to send the following telemetry:
+* Once the firmware is updated, ThingsBoard expect the device to send the following telemetry:

 for firmware: